-Provide course descriptions for every subject and grade level the school will serve within the initial five years of operation, accounting for both core and non-core subject areas including all courses identified in Request 7 - Calendar and Schedules.
+Provide course descriptions for every subject and grade level the school will serve within the initial five years of operation, accounting for both core and non-core subject areas including all courses identified in Request 7 - Calendar and Schedules and specials (e.g., physical education, art, etc.).
 This should include, at minimum:

-- A general description of the specific content and skills that would be addressed in the course; if known; - The curricular programs (e.g., Singapore Math, FOSS, etc.) that would be used in each course; - Essential course specific assessments (e.g., the state's 3-8 assessments/Regents exams, end of course portfolios or performances, etc.); and, e.
-Promotion and Graduation Policy

-• If serving students in 12th grade, provide an outline of course sequences leading to graduation.
+- A general description of the specific content and skills that would be addressed in the course, if known; - The curricular programs (e.g., Core Knowledge, Singapore Math, FOSS, etc.) that would be used in each course; - Essential course specific assessments (e.g., the state's 3rd 8th grade assessments/Regents exams, end of course portfolios or performances, etc.); and, - If serving students in 12th grade, provide an outline of course sequences leading to graduation.